csessig86/intro-to-d3-nicar-19/02-diving-into-d3/readme.md

 ## Drawing bars based on data

 Our first example created a single bar.
-Now we'll use create multiple bars using some data.
+Now we'll create multiple bars using some data.

 Create a new file -- `chart3.html` -- with the same shell as before.
-Start by throwing the D3 into the head (`<script src="d3v5.js"></script>`) then go ahead and reuse the CSS from the previous example.
+Start by throwing the D3 into the head (`<script src="d3v5.js"></script>`) then go ahead and copy and paste the CSS from the previous example.

 We'll start by creating an array in the script tag at the bottom.
 You can create any kind of array you want, with any numbers.
 We're going to use this: